 Exploring Asia on a Budget

-If Bangkok or Thailand are only one part of a longer Asia trip and you should check out my other budget guides.
-So far this series covers Vietnam, Sri Lanka and Bali.
-And to my surprise, Bangkok was one of my cheapest destinations in Asia.
-So please do not let anyone tell you that it is impossible to explore Bangkok on a budget.
-Doing day trips might raise your daily budget in Bangkok, but it will still be an affordable city.
+To my surprise, Bangkok was one of the cheapest destinations I visited in Asia.
+So please do not let anyone tell you that it is impossible to explore Bangkok on a budget or that your Bangkok travel budget has to be astronomic.
+Doing day trips might raise your daily budget in Bangkok, but it can still be an affordable city trip.